New Order (Nazism): Division of Asia between the Axis powers

 The Yenisei River in Siberia was the agreed division point of Eurasia between Nazi Germany and Imperial Japan.

-In 1942, a secret diplomatic conference was held between Nazi Germany and Imperial Japan in which they agreed to divide Asia along a line that followed the Yenisey River to the border of China, and then along the border of China and the Soviet Union, the northern and western borders of Afghanistan, and the border between Iran and British India (which included what is now Pakistan).
-This treaty, of which a draft was presented to the Germans by ambassador Hiroshi Ōshima, was rejected by the German Foreign Office and the Kriegsmarine, as it allocated India to Japan and limited Kriegsmarine operations in the Indian Ocean.
-Hitler, however, found the treaty acceptable, leading to its signing on 18 January 1942.

-The treaty proved to be detrimental for Axis strategic cooperation in the Indian Ocean, as crossing the boundary line required tedious prior consultation.
-This made any joint German-Japanese offensive against British positions in the Middle East impossible.
+In 1942, Nazi Germany and Imperial Japan held a secret diplomatic conference to divide Asia along the Yenisey River, extending to the borders of China, the Soviet Union, Afghanistan, and British India.
+Although the German Foreign Office and the Kriegsmarine rejected ambassador Hiroshi Ōshima's initial draft because it allocated India to Japan and limited naval operations in the Indian Ocean, Hitler found it acceptable and signed the treaty on 18 January 1942.
+This rigid demarcation proved detrimental to Axis strategic cooperation; crossing the boundary line required tedious prior consultation, making joint offensives against British positions in the Middle East impossible.
 Japanese operations against Allied shipping lines during the Indian Ocean raid had been highly successful along with the attack against Ceylon, but these were not followed due to the non-existent German-Japanese strategic cooperation.
 The Germans vigorously maintained watch on the demarcation line and objected to any Japanese incursion to the "German sphere" of the Axis-divided world.
 Thus the Japanese were forced to cancel a planned massive attack against Madagascar, as the island had been delegated to Germany in the treaty.

-Plans for East Asia and Southeast Asia

-Nazi Germany policy towards the Far East was based in the Nazi party's use of German communities in China, Japan, India, Australia, and the Dutch East Indies as pawns of German asiatic policy (starting first by removing anti-Nazi representatives in those communities).
-The leadership of the party's members in China and East Asia was given to Franz Hasenöhrl, who tried to exploit the Anti-communist and Anti-Russian sentiments among Chinese (however, Hitler initially ordered him to avoid provoking the Soviet Union).
-Also the Nazi Branch of the Far East defended the possibility of marriage of Germans between Eurasians, Siamese or Japanese due to their "superior culture".
-However, the Nazi racial theories accommodated the German Foreign Ministry due to damage its efforts at diplomacy in Asia (the Nazi leaders answered by hating that institution and his highly educated, sophisticated, and cautious officials).